comychitz/intro_to_programming/README.md

 the GNU C++ compiler.
-We specify the source code file with the code we wrote, which is `hello_world.cpp`. `cpp` is the typical file extension for a C++ source code file. `-o` stands for output, which is specifying an option to the `g++` command that the resulting executable file will be called `hello_world`.
+We specify the source code file with the code we wrote, which is `hello_world.cpp`. `cpp` is the typical file extension for a C++ source code file. `-o` stands for output, which is specifying an option to the `g++` command that the resulting executable (or binary) file will be called `hello_world`.
 After pressing enter, the command prompt (`$`) will show up again, which means you've officially compiled your first program, awesome!

 We can run the executable by entering the following:
 ```